Updated: Sep 21

 In this simple color wheel warm colors are the colors of fire- red, orange, yellow.
 Cool colors are green, blue and purple.

 When you consider colors individually, color temperature gets a bit more complex.
-Each color has versions that are warm and versions that are cool.
+Each color has hues that could be considered warm or cool.

 Take a look at these examples in the green and red color families.